codership/galera/Docs_tommi/python3/source/installationmysql.rst

 .. index::
    pair: Installation; Galera Cluster for MySQL

-If you want to install *Galera Cluster for MySQL*, proceed as follows:
+If you want to install *Galera Cluster*, proceed as follows:

 1. Download the write set replication patches for MySQL as a binary package for your Linux distribution from (https://launchpad.net/codership-mysql/+download).
-2. Download *Galera*, a generic synchronous multi-master replication plugin for transactional applications from (https://launchpad.net/galera).
+2. Download Galera replication Plugin, a generic synchronous multi-master replication plugin for transactional applications from (https://launchpad.net/galera).
 3. Verify the downloads using the MD5 sums that Launchpad generates.